 It is likely that Joseph Smith (and most Christians) would associate the symbol of a serpent with the devil, as per the story of Adam and Eve in Genesis.
 However the symbol of a serpent was a dual symbol in the ancient world which could represent the devil or deity.

 In the Book of Mormon, the symbol of the serpent is used both positively and negatively.
 It is portrayed positively as Christ in Helaman 8:14-15:

 And I, Lehi, according to the things which I have read, must needs suppose that an angel of God, according to that which is written had fallen from heaven; wherefore, he became a devil, having sought that which was evil before God.
 And because he had fallen from heaven, and had become miserable forever, he sought also the misery of all mankind.
 Wherefore, he said unto Eve, yea, even that old serpent, who is the devil, who is the father of all lies, wherefore he said: Partake of the forbidden fruit, and ye shall not die, but ye shall be as God, knowing good and evil.

 Why would Joseph Smith compare Christ to a serpent?
-How did Joseph Smith know about this dual symbolism?
+How did Joseph know about this dual symbolism?